Children's Favourites

 Junior Choice is a BBC Radio programme originally broadcast from 1954 until 1982 with Christmas specials from 2007 to present, with the exception of 2016.
-Originally broadcast on the BBC Light Programme on Saturday mornings from 9.10 to 9.55 (later, 9.00–10.00), and later BBC Radio 1, and BBC Radio 2, its precursor from 1952 was entitled Children's Choice, echoing the weekday Housewives' Choice, then from 1954, Children's Favourites.
+Originally broadcast on the BBC Light Programme on Saturday mornings from 9.10 to 9.55 (later, 9.00–10.00), and later BBC Radio 1, and BBC Radio 2, its was first known as Children's Choice, echoing the weekday Housewives' Choice, then from 1954, Children's Favourites.

 The programme played requests from children of all ages.
-For the first 11 years of its run, the programme was introduced by Derek McCulloch, known as Uncle Mac.
+For the first 11 years of its run, the programme was mostly introduced by Derek McCulloch, known as Uncle Mac.
 McCulloch's grandfatherly tone was quintessentially 'old-school' BBC.
 His opening words "Hello children, everywhere!", his catch-phrase was a modification of his much earlier closing words "Goodnight children, everywhere" on Children's Hour.

 Children wrote in with requests often just to get their names mentioned on the radio.
 McCulloch ensured that all types of music were played whatever the majority had requested: not just children's pieces but a wide range of music from pop to hymns to the light classics.
 The signature tune until the mid-1960s was "Puffin' Billy" by Edward White played by the Melodi Light Orchestra.

 Later versions

-McCulloch made his last broadcast in 1965 and several other presenters were tried including Leslie Crowther.
-After BBC Radio 1 and BBC Radio 2 were launched, the show was renamed Junior Choice and simultaneously broadcast on both stations and "Puffin' Billy" was replaced by an instrumental version of The Seekers hit "Morningtown Ride" played by Stan Butcher, from his 1966 album a His Birds and Brass, which remained the show's theme until Stewart's last show, the 2015 Christmas Day special.
+McCulloch made his last broadcast in December 1964 and several other presenters were tried including Paddy Feeny, Christopher Trace, Leslie Crowther, and Michael Aspel.

+After BBC Radio 1 and BBC Radio 2 were launched, the show was renamed Junior Choice and simultaneously broadcast on both stations.
+"Puffin' Billy" was replaced as the theme tune by an instrumental version of The Seekers hit "Morningtown Ride" played by Stan Butcher, from his 1966 album a His Birds and Brass, which remained the show's theme until Stewart's last show, the 2015 Christmas Day special.
 It was then revived on the 2020 and 2021 Christmas Specials with Anneka Rice.

-In February 1968, Ed 'Stewpot' Stewart took over from Crowther and was the host for 11 years, attracting more than 17 million listeners.
+In February 1968, Ed Stewart became the programme's permanent host for eleven years, attracting more than seventeen million listeners.
 The style became less cosy and less reverent.
 As tastes changed, new favourites were added; pop records, as opposed to records specifically for children, were requested more frequently as the 1970s progressed.
 Among the records frequently played were "A Windmill in Old Amsterdam" by Ronnie Hilton, "Hello Muddah, Hello Fadduh" by Allan Sherman and "My Brother" by Terry Scott.
 The show was peppered with catch-phrase jingles such as "'Ello Darlin'", recorded by an unknown patient at a hospital in Billericay and "Happy Birthday to You" sung by an eight-year-old boy from a football club in Crosskeys, on the team coach after the match.
 The Ello Darlin' jingle was featured until Stewart's last show in 2015, although Rice did revive it on the 2020 and 2021 Christmas editions.